keboola/developers-docs/cli/getting-started/index.md

 kbc init
 ```

-The command runs interactively by default and asks for URL of the Keboola instance you want to use and
+The command runs interactively by default and asks for the URL of the Keboola instance you want to use and
 a [Master token](https://help.keboola.com/management/project/tokens/#master-tokens) to your project.
 It pulls all
 configurations from the project to the local directory.

 ```
 ➜ kbc init

-Please enter Keboola Storage API host, eg. "connection.keboola.com".
+Please enter the Keboola Storage API host, e.g., "connection.keboola.com".
 ?
 API host connection.north-europe.azure.keboola.com

-Please enter Keboola Storage API token.
-The value will be hidden.
+Please enter the Keboola Storage API token.
+Its value will be hidden.
 ?
 API token ***************************************************

 Please select which project's branches you want to use with this CLI.